jhlagado/xdloader/README.md

 In your app code simply include xdloader.js

-To retrieve files, you create a "remote" object (one for each remote domain).
+To retrieve files, you create a Remote object (one for each remote domain).
 Once created, you this to retrieve remote files from that domain.

 #Promises